lalee826/gmkf_nbl_somatic/README.md

 ### Usage
 The easiest way to replicate the analyses presented in the manuscript and additional studies included in this repository is to through Docker.
 A dockerfile has been included that can be used to create an image on a local machine.
+Opening a subsequent container from this image includes all necessary softwares to perform analyses in this repository.

 Installation instructions for standalone Docker engine (recommended for Linux only) can be found here: https://docs.docker.com/engine/
 Installation instructions for Docker Desktop (Windows/Mac/Linux) can be found here: https://docs.docker.com/desktop/